FALL SPORTS PRACTICES

 IMPORTANT INFORMATION ABOUT PIAA Sports Physicals

 All students who plan to try out for a sport next school year will require a PIAA COMPREHENSIVE INITIAL PRE-PARTICIPATION PHYSICAL EVALUATION (CIPPE), dated after June 1, 2020.
-The six page form is available on the St. Hubert Athletics website.
+The form is available on the St. Hubert Athletics website.
 Your family doctor can perform the physical.
 One physical will cover multiple sports for the entire school year.